Dendera zodiac: History

 During the Napoleonic campaign in Egypt, Vivant Denon drew the circular zodiac, the more widely known one, and the rectangular zodiacs.
 In 1802, after the Napoleonic expedition, Denon published engravings of the temple ceiling in his Voyage dans la Basse et la Haute Egypte.
 These elicited a controversy as to the age of the zodiac representation, ranging from tens of thousands to a thousand years to a few hundred, and whether the zodiac was a planisphere or an astrological chart.
 Sébastien Louis Saulnier, an antique dealer, commissioned Claude Lelorrain to remove the circular zodiac with saws, jacks, scissors and gunpowder.
 The zodiac ceiling was moved in 1821 to Restoration Paris and, by 1822, was installed by Louis XVIII in the Royal Library (later called the National Library of France).
-In 1922, the zodiac moved from there to the Louvre.
+In 1922 the zodiac was moved from there to the Louvre.
+In 2022 Egyptologist Zahi Hawass started a petition to bring the ancient work back to Egypt, along with the Rosetta Stone and other artifacts.

 Dating

 The controversy around the zodiac's dating, known as the "Dendera Affair", involved people of the likes of Joseph Fourier (who estimated that the age was 2500 BC).
 Champollion, among others, believed that it was a religious zodiac.
-Champollion placed the zodiac in fourth century AD.
-Georges Cuvier placed the date 123 AD to 147 AD.
+Champollion placed the zodiac in the fourth century AD.
+Georges Cuvier placed the date between 123 AD and 147 AD.
 His discussion of the dating summarizes the reasoning as he understood it in the 1820s.

-Sylvie Cauville of the Centre for Computer-aided Egyptological Research at Utrecht University and Éric Aubourg dated it to 50 BC through an examination of the configuration it shows of the five planets known to the Egyptians, a configuration that occurs once every thousand years, and the identification of two eclipses.
+Sylvie Cauville and Éric Aubourg dated it to 50 BC through an examination of the planetary configuration.
+It depicts the five planets known to the Egyptians, in a configuration that occurs once every thousand years, and the identification of two eclipses.

 The solar eclipse indicates the date of March 7, 51 BC: it is represented by a circle containing the goddess Isis holding a baboon (the god Thoth) by the tail.

 The lunar eclipse indicates the date of September 25, 52 BC: it is represented by an Eye of Horus locked into a circle.